pedromancheno/pedromancheno.github.com/source/_posts/2013-05-24-building-blocks.markdown

 ---
 The blog you are reading was built using the [Octopress](http://octopress.org) blogging framework.
 It runs on [Jekyll](https://github.com/mojombo/Jekyll), which is a static site generator.

-Unlike blogging platforms like Wordpress or Blogger, Octopress favors of being lightweight and fast.
-This means that once you have configured your environment, creating and deploying your blog is a very pleasant experience.
+Unlike blogging platforms like Wordpress or Blogger which offer a CMS approach to blogging, Octopress focuses on simple writing and fast deployment.
+This means that once you have configured your environment, maintaining and deploying your blog is a very pleasant experience.

 The setup process, however, is the most daunting aspect of Octopress.
 There's a reason why the platform promotes itself as 'A blogging framework for hackers'.
 To get you up and running you will need to be familiar with: